yxwangOCR/yxwangOCR/README.md

 - 🌱 I’m currently learning **Node.js, MongoDB, Vue.js**

-- 👨‍💻 All of my projects are available at [https://github.com/yxwangOCR](https://github.com/yxwangOCR)
+- 👨‍💻 All of my projects are available at [my portfolio](www.iwang.fr)

-- 📄 Know about my experiences [https://www.linkedin.com/in/yixuan-w-a690877b/](https://www.linkedin.com/in/yixuan-w-a690877b/)
+- 📄 Know about my experiences at [LinkedIn](www.linkedin.com/in/yixuanwang-dev)

 <p align="left">